 As an international student there are certain laws that you must be aware of during your studies at College of the Desert and the Intensive English Academy.
 These pages are designed to give you some information that will help you maintain your F-1 status and access some of the benefits you are entitled to.
-There are no "silly" or "wrong" questions!
 We are here to help you understand your responsibilities as an F-1 student.
-The more you understand the rules regarding the F-1 visa, the happier your stay in the USA will be!
+The more you understand the rules regarding the F-1 visa, the easier your stay in the USA will be!

-Please see Darlene Peceimer in the International Student Office for any of your immigration questions.
+Please see Christina Delgado in the International Student Office for any of your immigration questions.
 You can email her at email@example.com

 or call 776-7205 to schedule an appointment.